Council and reconciliation

 - Organises cultural awareness and appreciation sessions.

-- Appoints and supports Indigenous trainees in the Council workforce, and helps non Indigenous groups and organisations engage with Indigenous groups and organisations.
+- Appoints and supports Aboriginal trainees in the Council workforce, and helps groups and organisations engage with Aboriginal groups and organisations.

-- Consults the Wurundjeri Council on the use of traditional Aboriginal/ Koori names in renaming roads, places and significant sites.
+- Consults the Wurundjeri Council on the use of traditional Aboriginal names in renaming roads, places and significant sites.

-The Committee is now called The Moreland Reconciliation Working Group which is a temporary arrangement until it is reviewed in August 2018.
-The Working Group develops and implements priorities for Council relating to Reconciliation, which is consistent with the priorities of the Human Rights Policy.
+The Moreland Reconciliation Working Group develops and implements priorities for Council relating to Reconciliation, which is consistent with the priorities of the Human Rights Policy.
 The Working Group works to strengthen Reconciliation through whole-of-Council and whole-of-community involvement in the implementation of the Human Rights Policy.
 The Working Group objectives are:

 - Provide advice to Council through the Moreland Human Rights Advisory Committee on access, equity and justice for Aboriginal and Torres Strait Islander people.

-- Oversee and assist with the implementation of Council’s projects and strategies for Reconciliation.
+- Oversee and assist with the implementation of Council’s projects and strategies for Reconciliation, including action plans and statements.

-- Identify advocate and promote understanding on issues affecting Aboriginal and Torres Strait Islander Australians.
+- Identify modes to advocate and promote understanding on issues affecting Aboriginal and Torres Strait Islander Australians.

 - Promote understanding of Aboriginal and Torres Strait Islander culture through collaborative effort.

-- Make the most of all opportunities to further Reconciliation within Council, the community, business and with other spheres of government.
+- Make the most of all opportunities to further Reconciliation within Council, the community, business and with other spheres of government through furthering budget bid proposal ideas from the community.

 Wurundjeri Traditional Games Day